Aridaia: Sports

-A well-known football team based in Aridea is Almopos Arideas.
+A well-known football team based in Aridaia is Almopos Arideas.

 Transport

 Bus service

 The KTEL station is located on Passia Street, on the road to Exaplatanos and Notia.
-The KTEL of Pella connects Aridea locally with Edessa, with regular itineraries, and there are also routes to Athens, Skydra and Thessaloniki.
+The KTEL of Pella connects Aridaia locally with Edessa, with regular itineraries, and there are also routes to Athens, Skydra and Thessaloniki.

 Rail service

-The town does not have a railway station and is served by the railway stations of Edessa and Skydra, while in the period 1916-1936 there was a railway station, since there was a railway line from Skydra to Aridea and Orma that closed in 1936.
+The town does not have a railway station and is served by the railway stations of Edessa and Skydra, while in the period 1916-1936 there was a railway station, since there was a railway line from Skydra to Aridaia and Orma that closed in 1936.
 Railway Station, houses the Museum of Natural History.
 On February 19, 2019, the construction of the railway line Agios Athanasios – Chalkidona – Koufalia – Pella – Nea Pella – Giannitsa – Galatades – Karyotissa – Dafni – Kalivia – Skydra-Edessa and bypass from Skydra to Aridaia was announced, however no study has been presented, and it is currently unknown when the project will be completed.